maomincoding/babel-plugin-jsx-to-amazed/README.md

-# Babel-plugin-jsx-to-amazed
+# Babel-plugin-jsx-to-mettle

-This plugin converts JSX into Tagged Templates that work with amazed.js.
+This plugin converts JSX into Tagged Templates that work with mettle.js.

 ## Usage